-A necklift elevates and tightens the skin and the underlying platysma muscle to display the youthful angle of your neck and sharpen the jawline.
+A necklift can elevate and tighten the skin and underlying platysma muscle to possibly improve the angle of your neck and definition of your jawline.

 Necklift surgery can help young and mature patients achieve a sharper neck and jawline.
 All necks age with time.
 Some seem to do so too quickly, and this can seem out of proportion with the person’s character and vitality.
 Some people are born with full or blunt necks that fail to form the feminine sharp angle between their jawline and throat.
 Many of these unattractive genetic or ageing features can be improved with a necklift.
 A necklift is often performed together with a facelift to maximise the patient’s improvement in their appearance and because the procedures both use similar surgical incisions.

 - sagging neck skin